-The distinction between self-care and extreme self-care is discernable based upon the lengths of our efforts.
+You know the distinction between self-care and extreme self-care by the lengths of your efforts.
 Self-care is not the same thing as getting our needs met.
 Extreme self-care is more commonly recognized and understood these days as “emotional intelligence,” knowing how to recognize and react healthfully to our own and other’s emotions.
-It also involves mindfulness, a psychological state of awareness, and maintaining an organized and integrated mind.
-It suggests getting the right amount of sleep, eating well, regular exercise, and benefiting from encouraging and supportive relationships to lessor degrees.
+It also involves mindfulness, a psychological state of being aware of our own and other’s emotions, and maintaining an organized and integrated mind.
+Obviously getting the right amount of sleep, eating well, and regular exercise are important, but it is essential to benefit from our own actions and then to be part of encouraging and supportive relationships.

 I am a sort of writer.
 Every day, I sit in my favorite comfy chair by a sunny window and write about my personal thoughts, feelings, ideas, experiences, and personal and professional experiences as a Psychologist.
 My writing reflects a journey—a transformative journey at that.
 And writing is the tool that I wield, hoping it will help me evolve through this journey to experience my own personal masterpiece.
 Writing is also therapeutic, and I believe it to be more potent than any therapy you’ll ever find.

 Though I might hate to admit it, there was a time I felt isolated and alone, like Charlie Brown, I had a dark cloud follow me around.
 Worse yet, I escaped incarceration by a narrow margin for holding a recreational drug that is now legal.
 Although commonplace, strictly speaking, this was considered by many to be a mental health issue—a behavioral problem.
 And I’m not even sure how it happened.